Laboratory analysis of benzalkonium chloride

 Benzalkonium chloride, also known as alkylbenzyldimethylammonium chloride, is a chemical compound belonging to the quaternary ammonium family.
-Used in many sectors ( cosmetics , food , pharmaceuticals, etc.), this versatile biocide is valued for its antiseptic and disinfectant properties.
+Used in numerous sectors ( cosmetics , food processing , pharmaceuticals, etc.), this versatile biocide is valued for its antiseptic and disinfectant properties.
 This article offers an in-depth analysis of this compound, covering its physicochemical characteristics, its multiple applications, and the modern techniques used for its laboratory analysis.

 1. What is benzalkonium chloride?